paulfoley/Udacity_Nanodegree-Data_Analyst/NY_Times_API-Parse/README.md

-# Data Extract - NY Times Articles
+# Project - NY Times API

 The [The New York Times](https://developer.nytimes.com/) is a source of news and information.
 But now it's a source of data, too.
-A lot of publishers provide API's to their site to allow developers to extract articles from their database.
+[The New York Times](https://developer.nytimes.com/), as well as other publishers, provide API's to their site to allow developers to extract articles from their database.

 ## Project Overview